-Pharmaceutical companies should begin to take a closer look at how they create the most value for their multiple stakeholders.
-In the emerging world of Value Based Healthcare, the answer will increasingly go beyond a new drug providing an opportunity for early movers.
+Pharmaceutical companies should begin to take a closer look at how they create the most value for their stakeholders.
+In the emerging world of value-based healthcare, the answer will increasingly go beyond a new drug providing an opportunity for early movers.

 Although a concern for healthcare systems for several decades, 2013 was a watershed year for obesity.
 Its recognition as a disease by the American Medical Association provides an opportunity to move beyond dead-end debates around personal responsibility and create renewed focus on what healthcare systems can do to treat this burgeoning epidemic.
 In this article we explore the implications and opportunities that this reclassification presents.